 Iso Hietajärvi, another lake in the northern part of the national park, also has a sandy bottom and clear water.
 It is part of the Hietajärvi Integrated Monitoring area.
 In the monitoring area human impact is kept to a minimum.
 Moving in the area is restricted to marked trails except for cloudberry picking season.
 Fishing is prohibited in Iso Hietajärvi for the same reason.

-The Lord of the Forest and its other denizens
+The King of the Forest and its other denizens

 Patvinsuo has a flourishing bear population.
 Footprints of the park's emblem animal are a frequent sight, but the lord of the forest itself is skilful at keeping hidden.
 Only by a stroke of great luck will a hiker see a bear.
 The bear walks around usually in twilight and at night.
 In the summer, a male can wander hundreds of kilometres in a short period of time.
 Bears are also skilful swimmers.